read_dump file Nstep field1 field2 ... keyword values ...

 Also note that reading per-atom information from a dump snapshot is limited to the atom coordinates, velocities and image flags, as explained below.
 Other atom properties, which may be necessary to run a valid simulation, such as atom charge, or bond topology information for a molecular system, are not read from (or even contained in) dump files.
 Thus this auxiliary information should be defined in the usual way, e.g. in a data file read in by a read_data command, before using the read_dump command, or by the set command, after the dump snapshot is read.

 The format of the dump file is selected through the format keyword.
 If specified, it must be the last keyword used, since all remaining arguments are passed on to the dump reader.
-The native format is for native LAMMPS dump files, written with a "dump atom".html or dump custom command.
-The xyz format is for generic XYZ formatted dump files,
+The native format is for native LAMMPS dump files, written with a dump atom or dump custom command.
+The xyz format is for generic XYZ formatted dump files.
+These formats take no additional values.

 The molfile format supports reading data through using the VMD molfile plugin interface.
 This dump reader format is only available, if the USER-MOLFILE package has been installed when compiling LAMMPS.